Mi36/LearnWithCards/README.md

 to solve this make every vie as animated view the two things are same difference is the animated view contains additional prop

+# componentWillReceiveProps

+if new data comes it checks and appropriate action can be done